capillariesio/capillaries/doc/started.md

 go run capidaemon.go
 ```

-Check out its stdout- make sure it successfully connected to RabbitMQ.
+Check out its stdout- make sure it successfully connected to the message queue.

 In another command line session, run the test in a single run: